10 Easy Sugar-Free Swaps

-Here are 10 simple sugar-free swaps that you can start today to help reduce your sugar intake and improve your health!
+Here are 10 easy sugar-free swaps that you can make today.

 It’s no secret that excess sugar is less than ideal for our health, however, even with this information many people still struggle to limit the amount of sugar that they consume.
 It’s sweet, it’s addictive and the thought of cutting it out cold turkey can feel completely overwhelming, especially if you are just getting started.
 Not to mention, although there are many obvious sources of sugar in our food, such as baked goods and candy, it’s the not-so-obvious and hidden sources of sugar often found in so-called “healthy” options that make it more difficult to reduce our sugar intake.
 So, in order to help get you set up for success, here are 10 sugar-free swaps for common households ingredients and some simple tips to help get you started.